LeanRedis

 lake build

-- Build the test target:
+- Build and run the test target:

 Quick Start